appleseed05/azure-lab/README.md

 # How to deploy
 1/ Git clone the repo on a machine meeting the requirements.
-2/ Then go in the folder to execute Terraform command:
+2/ Rename **terraform.tfvars.expl** into **terraform.tfvars**.
+3/ Edit **terraform.tfvars** to define relevant value of all variables (most of those variables have value, but not all, like azure subscritpion details).
+4/ Execute Terraform deployment with command:
 ```terraform init``` to initialize the project and download Terraform component (based on used provider)
 ```terraform plan``` to check the deployment
 ```terraform apply```to launch the deployment if plan is successful